 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to children's social care immediately.
 Anybody can make a referral.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration.
+(Refer to Appendix A 'Actions where there are concerns about a child').
 If the concern relates to radicalization then it may instead be made to the Channel programme.
 Details of the processes are contained within the Keeping Children Safe in Education document (Section 23).
 Details of the Channel programme are found at: